 #3.
 Construction of Game Equipment Station

-Lesson Topic: Construction of Traditional Games Equipment
+Lesson Topic: Construction of Traditional Games Equipment Grade Level: 5th Length of Lesson: 30 minutes

 - American Indian games involved stories, crafting, history, and play. - Variations of the games' equipment are related to the seasons, environment, and the tribes.